Pluies/external-metrics-multiplexer/README.md

 ## Design

 Essentially, this chart is just a souped-up nginx that:
+- Registers itself as the external metrics APIService
 - Matches metrics to a metric provider based on their prefix
 - Optionally, strips the prefix
 - Reverse-proxies the metric request to its metric provider

 Regarding authentication/authorization: in order to accept HTTPS requests from the APIServer, we generate a self-signed certificates at start-up time and set nginx to use it.

-⚠️  This means we use `insecureSkipTLSVerify: true`, which isn't recommended for security.
+⚠️  This means we use `insecureSkipTLSVerify: true` in the APIService, which is [probably ok](https://github.com/kubernetes-sigs/metrics-server/issues/544) but obviously not recommended.

-Then, to talk to the metrics providers, we use a ServiceAccount toke with RBAC permissions to read metrics (see [templates/rbac.yaml](./templates/rbac.yaml)).
+Then, to talk to the metrics providers, we create a ServiceAccount with permissions to read metrics (see [templates/rbac.yaml](./templates/rbac.yaml)) and use its ServiceAccount token the communicate with the backends.

-⚠️  This hasn't been thoroughly reviewed for security and may expose metrics without proper RBAC!
+⚠️  This hasn't been thoroughly reviewed for security and may expose metrics to cluster-local workloads without proper RBAC!

 ## Configure & install

-Configure the providers you want to use in [values.yaml](./values.yaml), install that Helm chart, and you're be good to go!
+Configure the providers you want to use in [values.yaml](./values.yaml), install that Helm chart, and you're good to go!

-Once all installed, you'll be able to use several metrics providers in HPAs, like:
+Once installed, you'll be able to use several metrics providers in HPAs, like:

 ```yaml
 ---